Odyssey

 Key takeaways

-• The of the Query type are entry points into our schema.
-These are the top-level that a consumer can for.
+• The fields of the Query type are entry points into our schema.
+These are the top-level fields that a GraphQL consumer can query for.

-• define we can for data.
-These fields can return data (such as String or Int) or return other .
+• GraphQL object types define fields we can query for data.
+These fields can return scalar data (such as String or Int) or return other object types.

 Up next